 The main benefits of switching to a performance AGM or Lithium battery:

-- Smaller size allows for a neater engine bay
+- Can be ordered in a smaller size that allows for a neater engine bay

-- Reduces weight (a huge factor in off-roading in a Subaru)
+- Lithium batteries reduce weight (a huge factor in off-roading in a Subaru)

 - More reliable power delivery to the ignition system